Print

 • 1 teaspoon fish sauce

-• 1 tablespoon sweet chilli jam
+• 1 tablespoon sweet chili jam (or sweet chili sauce, or honey)

 • 1/2 cup water